-- AP Capstone is an innovative diploma program that provides students with an opportunity to engage in rigorous scholarly practice of the core academic skills necessary for successful university completion. - AP Capstone is built on the foundation of two courses AP Seminar and AP Research and is designed to complement and enhance the in-depth, discipline-specific study provided through AP courses. - AP Capstone cultivates curious, independent, and collaborative scholars and prepares them to make logical, evidence-based decisions.
+- AP Capstone is an innovative diploma program that provides students with an opportunity to engage in rigorous scholarly practice of the core academic skills necessary for successful university completion. - AP Capstone is built on the foundation of two courses AP Seminar and AP Research and is designed to complement and enhance the in-depth, discipline-specific study provided through AP courses.

+AP Capstone cultivates curious, independent, and collaborative scholars and prepares them to make logical, evidence-based decisions.

-The Advantages of AP Capstone include:
+The Advantages of AP Capstone include

-- Fosters the critical and creative thinking, argumentation, and research skills that are at the core of university readiness and essential for lifelong learning. - Provides a setting to build on the knowledge and rigorous course work of AP in an interdisciplinary format. - Offers students a unique opportunity to distinguish themselves to colleges and universities.
+- Fosters the critical and creative thinking, argumentation, and research skills that are at the core of university readiness and essential for lifelong learning. - Provides a setting to build on the knowledge and rigorous course work of AP in an interdisciplinary format. - Offers students a unique opportunity to distinguish themselves to colleges and universities. - Success on AP exams can lead to advanced standing (a first-year credit) at most universities in Canada, United States and at many other institutions around the world.

 Option 1: AP Capstone Diploma

-4 AP Subject Courses\ (Grades 11 & 12)
+Four AP Subject Courses (Grades 11 & 12)

-AP Seminar\ (Grade 10 or 11)
+AP Seminar (Grade 10 or 11)

-AP Research\ (Grade 11 or 12)
+AP Research (Grade 11 or 12)

 Option 2: AP Capstone Certificate

-AP Seminar\ (Grade 10 or 11)
+AP Seminar (Grade 10 or 11)

-AP Research\ (Grade 11 or 12)
+AP Research (Grade 11 or 12)

-\Students must attain an AP grade of 3 or higher to be eligible for the diploma/certificate.
+^{}Students must attain an AP grade of three or higher to be eligible for the diploma/certificate.